cd9/gradient-mosaic-generator/README.md

 #### Algorithm 1 Observations
 - The greedy approach of picking the closest-matching tile has a two-fold effect:
   - Locally, it naturally makes the current tile blend into its neighbors.
-  - Globally, tiles are gradually filtered out of selection as they are chosen, effectively sorting them into color groups over time.
+  - Globally, tiles are gradually filtered out of the selection pool as they are chosen, eventually sorting them into color groups.

 ### Algorithm 2: Random Swaps
 - Start with a random configuration of tiles on a canvas
 - Calculate the sum of RGB differences between all pairs of adjacent tiles (sum weights in the graph)
   - Call this sum the `delta_sum`
-- For every possible swap, chosen in random order without replacement
+- For every possible swap, chosen in random order, and without replacement:
 	- Swap two tiles and update the `delta_sum` (done in constant time)
 	- If the new `delta_sum` is lower than the old `delta_sum`, reset the list of all possible swaps
 	- Else, reverse the changes by swapping again